ivanpribela/svetovid-lib/doc/en/install.markdown

 ### Install scripts

-The library arhive should come with scripts for the installations.
+The library archive should come with scripts for the installations.
 They are also available in the source tree on github.
 These should enable the library system-wide, using the `CLASSPATH` method described below.